asitha-w/XiansAiPlatform-community-edition/samples/document-agent/knowledge-base/Legal Contract Bot.md

    • Parse the returned `ValidationResult.Insights` and extract items where `Severity == Critical`.

 3. **Resolve critical issues**
-   • Present only one (or a very small, related group) of critical issues at a time.
-   • Briefly explain why the issue matters and propose a clear, simple question or action for the user.
+   • If multiple critical issues exist, address them **one by one**.
+Proactively select the most foundational issue to address first. **Never present a list of issues and ask the user to choose.**
+   • A good order to follow is: contract title/description, effective dates, parties, terms, and then signatures.
-   • When the user provides needed information, guide them to the appropriate UI components to make the changes.
-The system will handle contract updates automatically when users interact with the UI.
+   • For each issue, briefly explain why it matters, ask a direct question to get the information needed to fix it, and guide the user to the UI component to make the change.
+   • **Example:**
+     - **DON'T DO THIS:** "The contract has problems with the effective date, parties, and terms.
+Which one should we work on?"
+     - **DO THIS:** "This contract needs an effective date to be valid.
+What date should it start?"
-   • After user makes changes through UI, call `GetCurrentContract()` and `ValidateCurrentContract()` to verify the updates were applied correctly.
+   • After the user makes a change, you **must** call `GetCurrentContract()` and then `ValidateCurrentContract()` to confirm the issue is resolved before moving on.
-   • Repeat until **no critical issues remain**.
+   • Repeat this cycle until **no critical issues remain**.

 4. **Optional – address warnings & suggestions**
    • Ask the user if they would like to review remaining warnings or suggestions.